-For immediate suspension of privileges, HR or the supervisor should call the IT front desk (269) 387-5430 and ask to speak to a security officer.
-After hours notices should go to the CTO or to the Director of IT Security and Privacy, or their designee.
-Notifications can also be sent to email@example.com.
+For immediate suspension of privileges, HR or the supervisor should call the OIT Help Desk (269) 387-4357 and ask to speak to a security officer.
+After hours notices should go to the chief information officer (CIO) or to the Director of IT Security and Privacy, or their designee, by sending an email to email@example.com.
 Non-immediate actions can be submitted to the ITDirect service management system where the supervisor can fill out the Employee Separation Request.
 When completing this request, the supervisor will need to provide a list of all enterprise services to which the faculty or staff member has been given access.

 When a faculty or staff member leaves employment (other than approved retirement), an email address is typically deleted.
 If anyone sends a message to that address, generally the sender will receive a message indicating that the account no longer exists.

-Access to the contents of a former or suspended faculty or staff member’s email content requires approval from the general counsel and the CIO and is only granted to access critical university business messages.
+Supervised access to the contents of a former or suspended faculty or staff member’s email content requires approval from the general counsel and the CIO and is only granted to access critical university business messages.

 Former employees who are current students